erikzenker/conan-sml/README.md

 # Conan Sml packege

-Provide a package description (conanfile) for the popular C++ package manager conan.
+Provides a conan package description for the boost sml library.

 You find more details using the following links: